EmixamPP/linux-enable-ir-emitter/README.md

 You can easily uninstall the software by executing `sudo bash installer.sh uninstall`

 ## How to enable your infrared emitter ?
-1. Try the quick configuration, it is the easiest and does not require any manipulation : `linux-enable-ir-emitter quick`.
+1. Try the quick configuration, it is the easiest and does not require any manipulation : `sudo linux-enable-ir-emitter quick`.
 2. If this does not work, you will have to undertake a semi-automatic configuration with `sudo linux-enable-ir-emitter full`.
 This requires more preparation, please follow [the wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Semi-automatic-configuration).
-3. To enable the infrared emitter at boot, simply run `linux-enable-ir-emitter boot enable`
+3. To enable the infrared emitter at boot, simply run `sudo linux-enable-ir-emitter boot enable`

-If this doesn't work for you, you can always try to configure your infrared camera yourself by following the tutorial on [this wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration).
+If this doesn't work for you, you can always try to configure your infrared camera yourself by following the tutorial on [this wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration). with the community to improve the automatic setup

 ## Issues
 - If you had used `chicony-ir-toggle` before, and when opening the system, the systemd service won't start: use the installer script to clean the installation: `sudo bash installer.sh repair`.
 Which will uninstall `chicony-ir-toggle` and reinstall `linux-enable-ir-emitter`.